enclaive/enclaive-docker-php-sgx/README.md

 ## Why use PHP-SGX (instead of "vanilla" PHP) images?
 Following benefits come for free with PHP-SGX :

-- PHP-SGX provides a significantly reduced attack surface thanks to hardware-based memory protection.
-At any moment in time, the microservices in the confindential containers processing the data, storing data in the SQL database and forwarding the data to other microservices are protected.
-Neither enclaive nor the hosting provider can inspect the data.
+* Protect PHP code, files, applications, services, plugins against intelectual property theft/violation irrespectively where the application runs thanks to full fledge memory container encryption and integrity protection at runtime
-- Hardened security against kernel-space exploits, malicious and accidental privilege [insider](https://www.ibm.com/topics/insider-threats) attacks, [UEFI firmware](https://thehackernews.com/2022/02/dozens-of-security-flaws-discovered-in.html) exploits and other "root" attacks using the corruption of the application to infiltrate your network and system
+* Shield container application against container escape attacks with hardware-graded security against kernel-space exploits, malicious and accidental privilege [insider](https://www.ibm.com/topics/insider-threats) attacks, [UEFI firmware](https://thehackernews.com/2022/02/dozens-of-security-flaws-discovered-in.html) exploits and other "root" attacks using the corruption of the application to infiltrate your network and system
+* Build and deploy PHP application as usual while inheriting literally for free security and privacy through containerization including
+    * strictly better TOMs (technical and organizatorial measures)
-- Run on any hosting environment irrespectivably of geo-location and comply with privacy export regulation, such as [Schrems-II](https://www.europarl.europa.eu/RegData/etudes/ATAG/2020/652073/EPRS_ATA(2020)652073_EN.pdf)
+    * privacy export regulations compliant deployment anywhere, such as [Schrems-II](https://www.europarl.europa.eu/RegData/etudes/ATAG/2020/652073/EPRS_ATA(2020)652073_EN.pdf)
-- GDPR/CCPA compliant processing ("data in use") of user data in the cloud as data is anonymized thanks to the enclave
+    * GDPR/CCPA compliant processing ("data in use") of user data (in the cloud) as data is relatively anonymized thanks to the enclave
-- Last, but not least  "Small step for a dev, giant leap for a zero-trust infrastructure"

 <!-- DEPLOY IN THE CLOUD -->